Inside SEIU Local 32BJ

 The members of SEIU-32BJ are divided into 13 districts, according to geography and job type.
 Districts in Manhattan include Downtown, Garment/Midtown South, Upper East Side and Upper West Side.
 Queens, Brooklyn, Long Island, Westchester, Connecticut and New Jersey have separate districts, and there are also distinct divisions for window cleaners and theater and stadium workers.
 Among the districts are 1,300 shop stewards, who liaise between the executive board and the rest of the organization.
 The union’s joint executive board comprises at-large officers, at-large board members, district officers, and district members.
 Union auditors and committee members are selected at large, but do not serve on the executive board.

 The union is funded by the Building Service 32BJ Benefit Fund, responsible for supporting the Building Service 32BJ Health, Pension, Supplemental Retirement Savings Plans and the Thomas Shortman Training and Legal Services Funds.
 Currently, about 1,800 employers make contributions according to the terms of their union contracts.
-Ultimately, individual union members' benefits are determined by the contract under which which they work.
+Ultimately, individual union members' benefits are determined by the contract under which they work.

 Throughout the union's history and evolution, its stated goal has remained consistent.
 In its own words, the union’s mission is "To improve the lives of working people and their families and to lead the way to a more just and humane society."